Brown cockroach

 The brown cockroach (Validiblatta brunnea), synonym Periplaneta brunnea, is a species of cockroach in the family Blattidae.
-It is probably originally native to Germany, but today it has a circumtropical distribution, having been widely introduced.
+It is probably originally native to Africa, but today it has a circumtropical distribution, having been widely introduced.
 In cooler climates it can only survive indoors, and it is considered a household pest.

+Appearance

 This cockroach is similar in appearance to the American cockroach (Periplaneta americana), but darker in color and with thicker, wider, triangular cerci.
-It is a reddish-brown color and has fully developed wings.
+This species is a reddish-brown color and has fully developed wings.
 It reaches up to 4 centimeters in length.